awhicks/CS-3704-S23/_lectures/lect22.md

 Note that your team may be listed in column 1, or column 2, since two teams share a repo.
 When we say "partner team", we mean the team that you share a repo with.

-Note that unlike in the previous phases of the course, you do NOT have `admin` access to these repos: only the staff do.

-Therefore:
-* You cannot push directly to the `main` branch (it has branch protection rules in place).
-* You can get changes into the `main` branch through PRs
-* Only staff can merge PRs into `main` (this is similar to many real world shops where only QA merges code into `main`)
-* When code gets merged into `main`, your entire team earns points.
-* PRs are typically worth either 5, 10 or 20 points each, depending on the degree of complexity involved.

 <details>
 <summary>